andreimaximov/cse163-reports/pa3/README.md

     arguments to be treated as positional options
 ```

 The config file is expected to be in JSON format with the same fields as `config.hpp` in the source code.
 Examples are available in the [config](config) directory.
+By default the pathtracer will write to a `render.png` file in your current working directory.

 ## Binaries